wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 > energy level of an electron, such that at thermodynamic equilibrium this
 > energy level would have a 50% probability of being occupied at any given time

-The fermi level is closely linked to the [Fermi-Dirac distribution](https://en.wikipedia.org/wiki/Fermi%E2%80%93Dirac_statistics)
+The Fermi level is closely linked to the [Fermi-Dirac distribution](https://en.wikipedia.org/wiki/Fermi%E2%80%93Dirac_statistics)

 $$
 f(E) = \frac{1}{e^{(E - E_F)/kT} + 1}
 $$

-If the energy of the state is more than a few kT away from the fermi-level, then
+If the energy of the state is more than a few kT away from the Fermi-level, then

 $$
 f(E) \approx e^{(E_F - E)/kT}